Estimating Costs and Time in Instructional Design

 - Level III - High Simulation Presentation.
 This level involves aspects of both Level I and Level II while using the full abilities of ICW.
 Level III may present on screen interaction similar to that used in an aircraft simulator.
 This level provides a high degree of interactivity, extensive branching capability, maximum mediation opportunity (supports multiple levels of errors), real-time event simulation with minor equipment limitations, capability to interface with other output devices, and thorough CMI capability.

-They are now creating courseware in learning objects (they call them 'knowledge objects').
-They use a content management system from OutStart.
+They are now creating courseware in learning objects (they call them knowledge objects).
 Verizon says once they develop enough learning objects, they will be able to build courses in five hours or less ($10,000 to $15,000) as they will only have to create one or two learning objects instead of an entire course of them.
 Their goal is that if someone requests a class in the morning, they will have it online that evening.

-To help with estimating training costs, use the Excel Spreadsheet Cost Estimator.
+To help with estimating training costs, see the Excel Spreadsheet Cost Estimator.

 View the Analysis Templates (contains several analysis templates)